LondonTrustMedia/cs_training/_computers/linux.md

 	<p><strong>What is a Rolling Release?</strong></p>
 	<p>Most distros make a release every few months, or a few times a year.
 For each release of their distro, they manage a separate set of packages.
 This is typically done to help increase stability and reduce the likelihood of things breaking while updating software.</p>
 	<p>'Rolling Release' refers to a package management system where instead, only one set of packages is kept &ndash; the latest.
 Whenever you update, you get the entire set of new software (which means that the core software that runs your OS is contantly being updated).</p>
-	<p>The main upside of rolling release distros is that they are typically much more up-to-date than regular distros.</p>
+	<p>The main upside of rolling release distros is that they are typically much more up-to-date than regular distros.
+With regular distros, packages are only updated and rebuilt when the distro manufacturer specifically update them.
+Regular distros often fail to apply security patches to these not-often-used packages.</p>
-	<p>The main downside of rolling release distros is that there is a higher chance of them breaking while updating, since they update the core software used in your OS much more often than regular distros would.</p>
+	<p>The main downside of rolling release distros is that there is a higher chance of them breaking while updating, since they update the core software used in your OS much more often than regular distros would.
+Regular distros claim to test updated packages more thoroughly before releasing them, to reduce the chance of breakages when someone updates their system.</p>
-	<p>There are upsides and downsides to either approach, but at this point rolling release distros are not as commonly-used as regular ones.</p>
+	<p>There are upsides and downsides to either approach, but at this point rolling release distros are not as commonly-used as the standard release-based ones.</p>
 </div>